bernardosulzbach/dungeon/CONTRIBUTING.md

 Writing code
 ------------
-Readability, performance and simplicity are our main goals.
+Readability, simplicity and performance (*in this order*) are our main goals.

+**"Strive to write a good program rather than a fast one."** (adapted from Effective Java 2nd Edition).

 Code Style